-In the value of mentors' strategic guidance, I conduct a counterfactual experiment to simulate the entrepreneurial outcomes when mentors' advice is replaced with the entrepreneur's original proposed objectives.
+In the advice on entrepreneurial choice channel, I conduct a counterfactual experiment to simulate the entrepreneurial outcomes when mentors' advice is replaced with the entrepreneur's original proposed objectives.
 This intervention can be interpreted as mentors helping with the implementation of the entrepreneur's objectives, rather than guiding them to select and prioritize tasks.
 This simulation quantifies the gains from mentors' influence on changing the direction of the entrepreneur's choice.
 The implications of such an intervention are ambiguous, as it is unclear whether the entrepreneurs' proposed tasks are less costly to implement and because entrepreneurs might respond differently when executing a task that differs from their original choices.
 In a broader view, the experiment quantifies the additional value generated through shaping the entrepreneurial strategy.
 I find that mentors' input on the objectives set by entrepreneurs improves the gains from mentorship, with the average entrepreneur benefiting from this advice.

-I find heterogeneous gains from advice on entrepreneurial strategy across different sectors. sectors with higher gains such as fintech show that startups in these areas benefit more from advice on their decisions.
+I find heterogeneous gains from advice on entrepreneurial choice across different sectors. sectors with higher gains such as fintech show that startups in these areas benefit more from advice on their decisions.
 Other sectors such as quantum gain less from advice on entrepreneurs choice.
-This might be due to the specialized nature of these fields, where the challenges and decision-making processes require more technical expertise and knowledge.
+This might be due to the specialized nature of these fields, where the challenges and decision-making processes require more technical expertise and knowledge that mentorship alone may not sufficiently provide.